Understanding the Essential Testing Toolkit in 2026

-Top Essential Testing Tools
+Top Essential Testing Tools for the Modern QA Professional

 1. Selenium: Automating Browser Testing

-- Supports cross-browser testing.
+- Supports cross browser testing.

 - Can run tests across multiple platforms.